U.S. House Dems reject Deutsche Bank privacy claim in Trump query

 Investigations are underway in Washington into claims of collusion between Trump's inner circle and Russia during his 2016 presidential campaign - which both the president and Moscow have denied.

-Public records show Deutsche Bank loaned Trump millions of dollars for real-estate ventures.
+Public records show that Deutsche Bank loaned Trump millions of dollars for real-estate ventures.

 As well as details about those transactions, the lawmakers are seeking information about a Russian "mirror trading" scheme that allowed $10 billion to flow out of Russia.